mikededo/.dotfiles/README.md

 ## fish && kitty

-Even though there's the `zsh` configuration available, the main shell that I use is [fish](fishshell.com).
-Since I have switched from `zsh`, I have been ejoying it more than any other.
-In combination with `kitty`, I consider to have a great, fast, customizable and performant workflow environment.
 As well as installing `fish`, the `./setup.sh` script will also install the [`fisher`](https://git.io/fisher) plugin manager.
 With it, I recommend installing the following plugins: